Arthur151/ROMP/simple_romp/README.md

 # to show the largest person only (remove the small subjects in background), add:
 --show_largest
 ```

 More options, see `romp -h`

-Note that if you are using CPU for inference, we highly recommand to add `--onnx` for much faster speed.
+Note that if you are using CPU for ROMP inference, we highly recommand to add `--onnx` for much faster speed.

 ### Tools
 To convert the trained ROMP model '.pkl' (like ROMP.pkl) to simple-romp '.pth' model, please run